SuspenseFallback/terminal-pong/README.md

   - The ball movement
  - The paddle is moved in a `while True` loop using `curses` key checking
  - The ball movement is handled in a separate thread

+## Physics

+Very simple:

+- Moving the paddle faster than the y-velocity of the ball increases the y-velocity in that direction
+- Otherwise, it stays the same/goes to 0